 An electrical fire could start when there are ignition switches with loose or corrosive wires.
 In case the starter circuit becomes corroded, it can cause the starter motor to become overheated, which can be damaging for your battery.

 Are you having trouble with knowing whether your ignition switch has gone bad?
 Consider consulting Speedy Locksmith.
-Speedy Locksmith is a licensed, bonded, and insured company serving Kansas City and the surrounding areas.
+As your local emergency locksmith company, Speedy Locksmith is a licensed, bonded, and insured company serving Kansas City and the surrounding areas.
 We can help with providing all automotive locksmith services, including answering your question “What happens if the ignition switch goes bad?”